Aesh-7568/palantir/README.md

 ## Case Study
 It contains the detailed problem description and what is expected to be done
 ## Data
--Raw Data ( all the uploaded files)
+- Raw Data ( all the uploaded files)
--EDA Data
+- EDA Data
---Merged Data (2 files Train merged &  test merged) --Cleaned Data (2 files Train cleaned & Test cleaned) --Feature Created Data(Train features, Test Features) -Modelling Data with prediction
+  1. Merged Data (2 files Train merged &  test merged)
+  2. Cleaned Data (2 files Train cleaned & Test cleaned)
+  3. Feature Created Data(Train features, Test Features)
+ - Modelling Data with prediction
---Train In-sample modelling Data (X and Y and Prediction) --Train out of-sample modelling Data (X and Y and Prediction) --Test modelling Data(X and Y and Prediction)
+  1. Train In-sample modelling Data (X and Y and Prediction)
+  2. Train out of-sample modelling Data (X and Y and Prediction)
+  3. Test modelling Data(X and Y and Prediction)
---Final accuracy measure for all the modelling data -Output Test data with prediction
+  4. Final accuracy measure for all the modelling data
+- Output Test data with prediction
   Test data with ID and AMT_unit and Unit

 ## Solution-
      Algo-It contains the model development files.
 The algorithms that has been used and the comparision of scores between them